 For more information about these educational opportunities, or to request a presentation for your group, contact the Alzheimer Society of Peterborough, Kawartha Lakes, Northumberland & Haliburton at 705-748-5131 / 1-800-561-2588 or by email at [email protected]

-We are offering various learning opportunities online to help families and friends continue to stay connected and enhance their knowledge of dementia.
+We are offering various learning opportunities both in-person and online to help families and friends continue to stay connected and enhance their knowledge of dementia.
 These sessions will be hosted by an Alzheimer Society staff member.

-Here is a list of some of our upcoming online education opportunities.
+Here is a list of some of our upcoming in-person and online education opportunities.
 Mark your calendars and stay tuned for registration details coming soon!